MultiSafepay/docs/content/payment-methods/chargebacks.md

 # Chargeback reasons and required evidence

 When a cardholder requests a chargeback, they must provide a reason.
-This page sets out the chargeback reason codes for the major card schemes.
+Below are the chargeback reason codes for the major card schemes.

-If you have asked MultiSafepay to dispute a chargeback on your behalf, we have specified what documentary proof you need to provide for each chargeback reason.
-Try to provide as much proof as possible.
+If you have asked MultiSafepay to dispute a chargeback on your behalf, we specify what documentary evidence you need to provide for each chargeback reason.
+Try to provide as much evidence as possible.

 ---
 <img src="https://raw.githubusercontent.com/MultiSafepay/docs/master/static/logo/Payment_methods/Amex.svg" width="50" align="right" style="margin: 20px; max-height: 75px"/>